Playbooks

 -

-an ability to make complex science both understandable and actionable.
+An ability to make complex science understandable and actionable.

 Making Sense of Disagreements